wpwupingwp/novowrap/README.md

   A: Ideally, each novowrap instance is independent.
 However, the initialization process could affect other running instances.
 To avoid this, please running "python3 -m novowrap init" one time before running in parallel.
+* Q: The assembly failed.

+  A: Make sure your sequencing data is okay.
+Otherwise, try to set the "-min" and "-max" options to restrict the size of the target genome.
+Sometimes it may fail due to inappropriate size values.
+The default size is 100-200 kb, which is okay for the common situation.